A Lesson to Learn: Johnson Controls International plc (JCI)

 Analysts’ Opinion of JCI

-Many brokerage firms have already submitted their reports for JCI stocks, with JP Morgan repeating the rating for JCI by listing it as a “Overweight.”
-The predicted price for JCI in the upcoming period, according to JP Morgan is $75 based on the research report published on June 08th of the current year 2021.
+Many brokerage firms have already submitted their reports for JCI stocks, with Jefferies repeating the rating for JCI by listing it as a “Buy.”
+The predicted price for JCI in the upcoming period, according to Jefferies is $85 based on the research report published on July 08th of the current year 2021.

-Barclays, on the other hand, stated in their research note that they expect to see JCI reach a price target of $75, previously predicting the price at $67.
-The rating they have provided for JCI stocks is “Overweight” according to the report published on May 26th, 2021.
+JP Morgan, on the other hand, stated in their research note that they expect to see JCI reach a price target of $75, previously predicting the price at $80.
+The rating they have provided for JCI stocks is “Overweight” according to the report published on June 08th, 2021.

-RBC Capital Mkts gave a rating of “Sector Perform” to JCI, setting the target price at $66 in the report published on March 31st of the current year.
+Barclays gave a rating of “Overweight” to JCI, setting the target price at $75 in the report published on May 26th of the current year.

-After a stumble in the market that brought JCI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.26% of gains for the given period.
+After a stumble in the market that brought JCI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.68% of loss for the given period.

 Insider Trading